 IBM may have patents or pending patent applications covering subject matter described in this document.
-The furnishing of this document does not give you any license to these patents.
+The furnishing of this document does not grant you any license to these patents.
 You can send license inquiries, in writing, to:

-IBM Director of Licensing IBM Corporation North Castle Drive Armonk, NY 10504-1785 U.S.A
+IBM Director of Licensing IBM Corporation North Castle Drive, MD-NC119 Armonk, NY 10504-1785 United States of America